ThakeerMoola/POE_PROG6221/PoePart2/README.md

 ![image](https://github.com/ThakeerMoola/POE_PROG6221/assets/102582551/9810e5db-198d-453b-b010-544ec6cc7075)

-as one can see the recipe is being displayed and the calorie counter has been totaled correctly.
+As one can see the recipe is being displayed and the calorie counter has been totaled correctly.
 For testing purposes one can see that this is a high calorie intake, hence the red text.

 ------------
 conclusion